digitalfabrik/integreat-app/docs/06-cicd.md

 * Get a CircleCI [Personal API Token](https://circleci.com/docs/2.0/managing-pi-tokens/).
 * Trigger a build using the tool [trigger-pipeline.sh](../.circleci/trigger-pipeline).
+If no branch is specified, develop is used as default.
 * For more information on how to use it, execute it without parameters to see usage information.

 ## Workflows